RaspAP/raspap-docs/docs/restapi.md

 Save and exit the file, then reload the daemon with `sudo systemctl daemon-reload`.

 ## Troubleshooting
 The current status of the `restapi.service` is available on the **RestAPI > Status** tab.
-This is generally the best starting point when diagnosing problems, such as authorization errors.
-Note that the service records the most recent API queries, including the requesting IPv4 address:
+This is generally the best starting point when diagnosing common problems, such as authorization errors.
+Note that the service records the most recent API queries, including the requesting IPv4 client address:

 ```
 raspberrypi python3[3033]: INFO: 192.168.0.102:58844 - "GET /clients/wlan0 HTTP/1.1" 200 OK
 ```

 If a remote client is using an invalid API key, for example, this will appear as a `403 Forbidden` server response in the **Status** console.
+A successful response, like the one above, will return a `200 OK` code.

 You may also obtain journal entries from the service by executing `journalctl -xeu restapi.service` from the shell.